 Types of Hearing Loss

-A conductive hearing loss exists when there is an abnormality in the middle or outer ear but the inner ear functions normally.
+A conductive hearing loss exists when there is an abnormality in the middle or outer ear but the inner ear (cochlea) functions normally.
 This causes sound to be attenuated before it reaches the inner ear.
 This type of loss often can be treated with either medication or surgery.
 The most common conductive hearing loss seen in children is caused by otitis media (ear infections causing accumulation of fluid in the middle ear).

-Other causes include:
+Other causes include;

---extreme wax buildup
+- Extreme wax buildup

---small or absent ear canals or pinnas
+- Small or absent ear canals or pinnas

---abnormalities of the bones in the middle ear
+- Abnormalities of the bones in the middle ear

 Within the cochlea, the site of damage is usually the sensory hair cells.
-As a result of the hearing loss, not only does the individual notice decreased sensitivity to sound, but there is often a decrease in the clarity of sound as well.
-Sound may reach the inner ear, but because of damage to the cochlea or auditory nerve, it is not received clearly by the brain, even if it is made sufficiently loud through the use of amplification.
+As a result of the hearing loss, not only does the individual notice decreased sensitivity to sound, but there is often a decrease in the clarity of the sound as well.
+Sound may reach the inner ear, but because of damage to the cochlea or auditory nerve, it is not received clearly by the brain, even if it is made sufficiently loud through the use of hearing aids.

 Potential causes include:

---anatomical abnormalities of the cochlea
+- Anatomical abnormalities of the cochlea

---prolonged high fevers
+- Prolonged high fevers

---meningitis, mumps, and measles
+- Meningitis, mumps, and measles